smsxgz/clicking/readme.md

 Update:
 'clicking.android.pure_adb.py' bases on pure-python-adb.
-Clean code without 'subprocess', but it suffers a much slower communication speed.
+Clean code with getting position automatically, but it suffers a much slower communication speed.